-The Somerset Guardian, 22nd December 2021
+The Somerset Guardian, 20th December 2023

-Please do not hesitate to contact me if I can be of any assistance: firstname.lastname@example.org.
+As always, please do not hesitate to contact me if I can be of any assistance: firstname.lastname@example.org.